Want to learn more about the doctors at VitalPet? Details on our doctors, as well as the locations where they practice, are listed below.f

 Dr. Bridget Neal practices at Atascocita Animal Hospital

 Dr. Neal grew up in Southeast Texas.
-At an early age, she realized that working with, and caring for, animals would be her chosen career.
+At an early age, she realized that working with and caring for animals would be her chosen career.
 Her passion and determination never wavered.
 She is a proud member of the Texas A&M Class of 2000.
 She majored in Biomedical Science and was awarded a bachelor’s degree during her first year of veterinary school.
-In June 2003, she graduated from Texas A&M College of Veterinary Medicine with her doctorate.
-The loves of her life are her husband Jeff, and their two beautiful daughters, Hailey and Addy.
+In June 2003, she graduated from Texas A&M University’s College of Veterinary Medicine with her doctorate of veterinary medicine degree (DVM).
+The loves of her life are her husband, Jeff, and their two beautiful daughters, Hailey and Addy.
 She enjoys spending quality time with her two dogs and two cats.

-Dr. Neal’s special interest include internal medicine, soft tissue surgery, and endoscopy.
+Dr. Neal’s special interests include internal medicine, soft tissue surgery, and endoscopy.
 She is a member of AVMA, TVMA, VIN, American Animal Hospital Association, and Harris County VMA.

 Dr. Leckie practices at Huebner Oaks Veterinary Hospital.

-Dr. Leckie graduated from Texas A&M College of Veterinary Medicine in 2009 with her doctorate.
-She married her college sweetheart, Daniel, in 2009 and they live with their rescue dogs Snickers and Rivet and one rescue cat, Phoenix.
-Her veterinary interests include dermatology, pain management, and internal medicine.
+Dr. Leckie graduated from Texas A&M University’s College of Veterinary Medicine in 2009 with her doctorate of veterinary medicine (DVM).
+That same year, she married her college sweetheart, Daniel.
+They live with their rescue dogs, “Snickers” and “Rivet,” and one rescue cat, “Phoenix.”
+Dr. Leckie’s veterinary interests include dermatology, pain management, and internal medicine.

 Partner, Medical Director